warp-ds/tech-docs/docs/getting-started/developers/index.md

   safelist: classes
 });
 ```
-By default, UnoCSS will automatically look in the root directory of your project for
+By default, UnoCSS will automatically look in the root directory of your project for `uno.config.[js,ts,mjs,mts]` or `unocss.config.[js,ts,mjs,mts]`.

-`uno.config.[js,ts,mjs,mts]` or `unocss.config.[js,ts,mjs,mts]`

 #### Add Uno to your build tool